AyeshaIjazTabassum/Meta-Hacker-Cup-2025/Problem1/Problem1.md

 # Snake Scales (Chapter 1)

 This problem shares similarities with chapter 2.
-Here in chapter 1, the ground cannot be used.
-Solid Snake is back at work scaling Metal Platforms!
-This time, he is bringing his own ladder.
-Solid Snake needs to inspect N platforms, numbered
+Here in chapter 1, the ground cannot be used.</br> Solid Snake is back at work scaling Metal Platforms!
+This time, he is bringing his own ladder.</br>
-1 to N. The i-th platform is a horizontal line segment from points (i,Ai) to (i+1,Ai), inclusive.
+Solid Snake needs to inspect N platforms, numbered 1 to N. The i-th platform is a horizontal line segment from points (i,Ai) to (i+1,Ai), inclusive.
 Solid Snake starts on platform 1.
-He can travel between two platforms with a ladder of height h or greater if there exists a vertical line segment of length h that intersects both platforms.
+He can travel between two platforms with a ladder of height h or greater if there exists a vertical line segment of length h that intersects both platforms.</br>
 Metal Platforms Inc. has tasked you to write a program, "Scale AI", to find the length of the shortest ladder that Solid Snake needs to visit each platform at least once, starting from platform 1.

 # Constraints